wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Lists the VMs, their SKU and their disks

 Usage:
-Get VirtualMachineInfos -subscriptionFilter <filterexpression> [-disks [-asString | -aggregatedString] [-ipAddresses] [-ping] [-outFile <filename> [-separator <separator>]]
+Get VirtualMachineInfos -subscriptionFilter <filterexpression>
+                        [-disks [-asString | -aggregatedString]] [-ipAddresses]
+                        [-ping] [-outFile <filename> [-separator <separator>]] Get VirtualMachineInfos -subscriptionFilter <filterexpression> -all
+                        [-asString | -aggregatedString]]
-Get VirtualMachineInfos  subscriptionFilter <filterexpression>  all [-asString | -aggregatedString] [-outFile <filename> [-separator <separator>]]
+                        [-outFile <filename> [-separator <separator>]]

-Returns a list of all subscriptions, virtual machines, their SKU, IP addresses, and SKUs of attached disks in subscriptions matching the filter all	includes  disks,  ipAddresses,  ping disks	show OS and data disk SKUs asString          shows the disks in string format aggregatedString  shows the disks in an aggregated string format ipAddresses	show IP address(es) ping	ping VM to see whether it is live outFile	if given, exports result into a CSV file separator	separator for items in CSV file, default is semicolon
+Returns a list of all subscriptions, virtual machines, their SKU, IP addresses, and SKUs of attached disks in subscriptions matching the filter
+ -all               includes  disks,  ipAddresses,  ping -disks             show OS and data disk SKUs -asString          shows the disks in string format -aggregatedString  shows the disks in an aggregated string format -ipAddresses       show IP address(es)
+ -ping              ping VM to see whether it is live -outFile           if given, exports result into a CSV file -separator         separator for items in CSV file, default is semicolon

 -------------------------------------------------------------------------------